Muart-C/politico/README.md

 11. A politician can create an application for government office.

 ## Pre-requisites
-An Operating system(Either MacOS or Linux Distros recommended) Git version control.
+-An Operating system(Either MacOS or Linux Distros recommended) -Git version control.
-A Modern web browser i.e. Google Chrome.
+-A Modern web browser i.e. Google Chrome.

 ## Testing
 --------------------------------------